 - Any serious condition in infants, people who are pregnant, or those who are breastfeeding

 For more on recognizing and managing these situations, see our guide on wilderness first aid basics.
-Herbal medicine supports your preparedness — it does not substitute for training and professional care.
+Herbal medicine supports your preparedness — it doesn’t substitute for training and professional care.

 Frequently Asked Questions